xiaoh11/bravo_data_prep/README.md

 ### External Tools and Data
 BamUtil, VEP, Loftee, and refernce data required is described in [dependencies.md](dependencies.md)

-## Nextflow Scripts
+### Nextflow Scripts
 In the `workflows/` directory are three Nextflow configs and scripts used to prepare the backing data for the BRAVO API.

 Details about the steps of the pipeline are detailed in [data\_prep\_steps.md](data_prep_steps.md).

-### Data Directory Contents Setup
+## Data Directory Contents Setup
-Consolidating the results from the nextflow scripts into a single data directory as follows to power the BRAVO API.
+We consolidate the results from the nextflow scripts into a single data directory.
+It powers the BRAVO API.
+It contains all the runtime data on disk as well as the basis data that gets processed into the mongo db.

 - `reference/` holds the refercence fasta files for the genome
 - API's `SEQUENCE_DIR` config val is asking for directory that contains the 'sequences' directory.